 A project schedule is a task-based list that takes the most critical tasks and separates them from the rest.
 Here are some tips for creating an effective project schedule:

 Think about deadlines

 What are the deadline dates for each task?
-Come up with strategies or success indicators to make sure you complete each one in time.
+Come up with strategies or success indicators to ensure you complete each in time.